 A burst-rifle that works much like the M16 in previous COD games, the Swordfish is sadly let down by a low damage and rate of fire.
 You need three bursts to kill with this gun making it inconsistent at best.

 High magazine capacity and solid damage at the cost of a whole lot of recoil.

 LMGs are often a little disappointing, but the Titan is an excellent example of the category.
-It’s modest 60-round magazine means it’s very mobile and it deals heaps of damage as well – all in all a great suppressive firearm.
+Its modest 75-round magazine means it’s very mobile and it deals heaps of damage as well – all in all a great suppressive firearm.

 These are tougher to handle than in previous Call of Duty games, but the two currently available are both one-hit-kill monsters.

 This SR won’t kill with one-shot, but its fast rate of fire makes up for it.
 This is Black Ops 4’s version of the M14: a powerful weapon when you spam the trigger.

 The Outlaw boasts a higher rate-of-fire than the Koshka, but you’re aim needs to be up to snuff: this SR is a one-hit kill, but only to the head.